MockingbirdME/game_md/Dev's D20 version/core rules.md

 All spells start with a Stamina Cost of 0, an Arcane Pool of 0, and a Range of Touch.
 The spell is then developed by adding effects to the spell from amongst those the mage has access too.
 Each effect has an arcane cost associated with it, this cost is added to the spell's arcane pool.

 ## Arcane Effects
 Many Arcane effects are available to all mages regardless of specialty or skill level others are associated with a specific Arcane Power.
 Arcane Powers are each associated with one or more Arcane Themes.
-For a mage to have access to the arcane effects of a specific arcane power they must have a mage trait that gives them access to effects from that power or one of its associated themes and have at least one rank in the Magical Aptitude secondary skill for that specific arcane power or theme.
+For a mage to have access to the arcane effects of a specific arcane power they must have a mage trait that gives them access to effects from that power or one of its associated themes.

 ## Spell, Cantrip, and Crafted Effect Building
 When building a spell, cantrip, or crafting an effect there are a number of steps to be followed: